gcallah/PropArgs/README.md

 #### User
 The final stage is to ask the user for input.
 The user will be prompted about only properties that have a question.

-The default behavior is to prompt questions in the client's shell:
+The default behavior is to prompt questions in the client's command line:

     >>> pa = PropArgs.create_props()
     What is the value of prop_1? ("I'm the default prop value") <enter_value>